 During law school, she served as Managing Editor of Production for Annual Survey of American Law, and interned with the United States Attorney’s Office, Eastern District of New York, Civil Division and the Office of the New York State Attorney General, Claims Bureau.

-Complex Intellectual Property Disputes: complex patent infringement litigation within technology, life sciences and software industries.
+Complex Intellectual Property Disputes: complex patent infringement and trade secret litigation within technology and life sciences, and software industries.

 - Represented biotechnology company in trade secret misappropriation dispute involving RNAi therapeutics.